-- Slice the cabbage into 8 wedges, and arrange the wedges around the meat.
-Sprinkle with the pepper and add water.
+Arrange the wedges around the meat and add the pepper and water.
 Alternatively, if the slow cooker is not large enough, boil the cabbage wedges on the stovetop in a small amount of lightly salted water about 10 to 15 minutes before the corned beef is ready.